-Administrative penalties for employer non-compliance with section 117 of the Act, Return to Work (new title)
+2. Administrative penalties for employer non-compliance with section 117 of the Act, Return to Work

-The board may levy an administrative penalty on an employer where there is a finding that an employer has contravened section 117 of the Act (see policy RE-02-4 Duty to Co-operate, Part 4 of 4: Penalties for Non Co-operation).
+The board may levy an administrative penalty on an employer where there is a finding that an employer has contravened section 117 of the Act (see policy 4.5 Duty to Co-Operate, Part 4 of 4: Penalties for Non Co-Operation).

-Amount of administrative penalty for non-compliance under section 117, Return to Work
+2.1 Amount of administrative penalty for non-compliance under section 117, Return to Work

-If the board determines that an employer has contravened section 117, it may levy an administrative penalty on the employer in accordance with the Act and policy RE-02-4 Duty to Co-operate, Part 4 of 4: Penalties for Non Co-operation.
+If the board determines that an employer has contravened section 117, it may levy an administrative penalty on the employer in accordance with the Act and policy 4.5 Duty to Co-Operate, Part 4 of 4: Penalties for Non Co-Operation.

-3. Administrative penalties for employer non-compliance with section 118 of the Act, Reemployment obligation.
+3. Administrative penalties for employer non-compliance with section 118 of the Act, Reemployment obligation